• Welcome to Edpuzzle!

 At Edpuzzle we strongly believe in the right to access information and communication technologies recognized by the UN Convention on the Rights of Persons with Disabilities.
 We work hard to make our service accessible to everyone and, more specifically, to ensure our users can perceive, understand, navigate, and interact with our service and contribute to it.

 In this sense, Edpuzzle's obligation to accessibility is guided by the leading global accessibility standards.
-Attached to this article you’ll find Edpuzzle's Voluntary Product Accessibility Template (VPAT), a document that evaluates how accessible the Edpuzzle service is according to U.S. Section 508, WGAC 2.0 (ISO/IEC 40500), and WGAC 2.1 on Levels A and AA.
+Attached to this article you’ll find Edpuzzle's Voluntary Product Accessibility Template (VPAT), a document that evaluates how accessible the Edpuzzle service is according to U.S. Section 508, WCAG 2.0 (ISO/IEC 40500), and WCAG 2.1 on Levels A and AA.

 Questions or comments on Edpuzzle's VPAT or any other matter relating to the accessibility of our service are more than welcome.
 Feel free to contact us at support@edpuzzle.com for further information!